Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display device location with NMEA data sources/README.md

 ## About the data

 A list of NMEA sentences is used to initialize a `SimulatedNMEADataSource` object.
-This simulated data source provides NMEA data periodically and allows the sample to be used on devices without a GNSS receiver.
+This simulated data source provides NMEA data periodically and allows the sample to be used without a GNSS accessory.

 The route taken in this sample features a [2-minute driving trip around Redlands, CA](https://arcgis.com/home/item.html?id=d5bad9f4fee9483791e405880fb466da).

 ## Additional information

-To support GNSS device connection in an app, here are a few steps:
+To support GNSS accessory connection in an app, here are a few steps:

 * Enable Bluetooth connection in the device settings or connect via cable connection.
 * Refer to the device manufacturer's documentation to get its protocol string and add the protocol to the app’s `Info.plist` under the `UISupportedExternalAccessoryProtocols` key.